 The Curious City team of editors and producers receives thousands of questions that get submitted by curious Chicagoans.
 They share them around so that the public can vote on what they’d most like to learn about, and then they collaborate with experts to track down the answers.

-If you’ve ever wondered about some of Chicago’s biggest architectural mysteries, WBEZ and CAF are on the case.
+If you’ve ever wondered about some of Chicago’s biggest architectural mysteries, WBEZ and CAC are on the case.
 So far, we've investigated these questions:

-We look forward to sharing more of these stories in the future, so stay tuned to our Happening @CAF page!
+We look forward to sharing more of these stories in the future, so stay tuned to our Happening @CAC page!